 The rainiest months in southern Ecuador are April and May, but this varies by year, usually depending on water temperatures in the Pacific Ocean.

 You’ll find one of the most dramatic examples of micro-climates in Ecuador just south of Yunguilla, in what is commonly known as the Desierto de Jubones, or Jubones Desert.
-Typically, it receives six to eight inches of rain annually while the area less than two miles to the north gets 20.
-Continuing to the southwest, on the highway to Machala, the desert gives way, in the space of about 15 miles, to lush tropical vegetation and banana farms in an area that receives 30 to 50 inches of rain a year.
-The Jubones Desert definitely looks like a desert: it’s a desolate moon-scape with virtually no vegetation.
+Typically, it receives six to eight inches of rain annually while the area less than four miles to the north gets 20.
+Continuing to the southwest, on the highway to Machala, the desert gives way, in the space of about 15 miles, to lush tropical vegetation and banana farms in an area that receives 30 to 40 inches of rain a year.
+The Jubones Desert definitely looks like a desert: its a desolate moon-scape with virtually no vegetation.

 Fog is another important consideration for choosing country property.
 Some areas experience four or five hours of fog a day during the wet season, usually February to May.
 Others, such as northern Cañar and southern Chimborozo Provinces, have some fog almost year-round.
 It is worth noting that some areas that receive fog during the wet season have Ecuador’s driest and sunniest weather from May to December.

 Need-less-to-say, elevation and rainfall are critical factors for gardening.
 Don’t buy country land with a preconceived idea of what you will grow; let the land and local weather conditions make the determination for you.